PariyaPm/ML_Models/README.md

 The repo includes: data, Models, and spatialEnv directories.

 ## Data
-This Folder includes the sample data for the developed models
+This Folder includes the sample data for the developed models.
+We have one .txt file per variable and the dataPrep.py model will read the files to cunstruct the training-test-validation data.

 ## Model